 HTC also beat Google to the punch with the “Find my phone” feature, which was available through the Sense website years before the stock OS finally caught up.

 However, not all skins were made equal in the early days of Android.
 Samsung’s TouchWiz was notorious for being a bloated mess.
-The skin came with a multitude of preinstalled apps and features no one asked for (or ever used).
+The skin came with many preinstalled apps and features no one asked for (or ever used).
 Bugs and crashes were commonplace too.

 At the time, TouchWiz was the number one reason I stayed away from Samsung phones even when their hardware and camera capabilities seemed tempting.
 However, Samsung didn’t have a monopoly on over-featured skins.
 As time progressed, other manufacturers bogged down their phones with too many unnecessary extras, HTC included.